ckormanyos/real-time-cpp/examples/readme.md

 It employs a self-fitted DIY custom breadboard.
-Other examples use even higher levels of customization such as [example chapter10_08a](https://github.com/ckormanyos/real-time-cpp/tree/master/examples/chapter10_08a) which requires sophistocated breadboard and laboratory techniques, providing a DIY challenge at an advanced level.
+Other examples use even higher levels of customization such as [example chapter10_08a](https://github.com/ckormanyos/real-time-cpp/tree/master/examples/chapter10_08a) which requires sophisticated breadboard and laboratory techniques, providing a DIY challenge at an advanced level.

 ## Summary of the Examples